 So what we really do here is raise friends and funds to support early learning intervention and student success.
 Research shows children develop the foundation for strong communication skills, literacy, social competence, numeracy, adaptability and physical health as early as age three.

 We know investing in children today means investing in their future, our communities and our society.

-As a two-person operation, we currently support two main programs: Early Learning and Full-Day Kindergarten.
+As a two and one-half person operation, we focus all our efforts on supporting Full-Day Kindergarten.
 We provide support to schools with students considered Edmonton's most socially vulnerable citizens.